Tropical Storm Trami

 PAGASA forecast that the wind flow directed towards the storm would bring strong to gale-force winds to several regions in the Philippines, prompting the issuance of Tropical Cyclone Wind Signals for various areas.
 A red alert warning was issued for the Bicol Region, the Cordillera Administrative Region, and the Ilocos Region, while officials from Batanes and Ilocos Norte had expressed concerns about potential further damage to their provinces, as they were still recovering from Typhoon Krathon earlier in the year.
 In Daet, Camarines Norte, PAGASA recorded 528.5 mm of rain from Trami, marking the highest 24-hour rainfall since the 1920s and surpassing the previous record of 507.5 mm set in December 2000.
 Coastal areas of Hainan Province in South China issued a red alert, the highest warning level, due to the approaching storm, forcing over 40,000 people to evacuate.
 Strong winds in Da Nang, toppled trees and billboards, while heavy rainfall in Quang Tri province caused severe flooding, leaving 18,000 people without power.
 In Thailand, flooding was reported in Bang Sai District, Phra Nakhon Si Ayutthaya province.
 Overall, Trami was responsible for 179 deaths, with 23 people reported missing and 151 others injured, causing approximately US$405 million in damages.
+Owing to the damages and deaths, PAGASA retired the name Kristine after the season and was replaced with Kidul for the 2028 season.
+In February 2025, the name Trami was also retired by the ESCAP/WMO Typhoon Committee and was replaced with Hoaban in 2026.